 We believe that the Lord's Table is open to all people.

 Each week we gather at what we call, The Lord's Table, to celebrate communion and remember the last meal Jesus shared with his disciples before his crucifixion.
-The invitation to share in this meal—a powerful symbol of grace that Jesus offers us—is open to all who seek a deeper relationship with God.
+The invitation to share in this meal—a powerful symbol of the grace that Jesus offers us—is open to all who seek a deeper relationship with God.
 When we gather at the table to serve, to eat and to drink with one another, we invite the spirit of God to be at work in our midst.

 We believe that Baptism is a powerful symbol of commitment to live as Christ's disciples.